Chapter 3. Upgrading to Red Hat Ansible Automation Platform 2.5

 • Perform an SSH to automation controller and Event-Driven Ansible.

-• In the unified UI, navigate to Help > About to verify the RPM versions are at 2.5.
+• In the unified UI, go to Help About to verify the RPM versions are at 2.5.

 Red Hat logoGithubredditYoutubeTwitter